Nasal Polyps Symptoms | Natural Cure for Nasal Polyps

 Preventing Nasal Polyps

-• Patients with ethmoidal polyps where allergy plays a vital role.
-Patients should avoid cold air, breezes, cold drinks, smoke fumes or dusty atmosphere, scented oils should be avoided.
+• Patients with ethmoidal polyps, where allergy plays a vital role, should avoid cold air, breezes and cold drinks.
+Smoke fumes or dusty atmosphere and scented oils should be avoided.

 • Patients are advised to consume lots of water and liquids.

-• Avoid all foods and drinks which may cause allergy e.g. ice-cream, curd, buttermilk, cold drinks etc.
+• Avoid all foods and drinks which may cause allergy like ice-cream, curd, buttermilk, cold drinks etc.

 • Supportive measures like hot fomentation may be given.